-A novel blockchain design is presented, oriented toward inexpensive, high-speed large-scale on-chain execution of microservices, especially (but not exclusively) those carrying out AI-related functions.
-This "Hypercycle" blockchain leverages Cardano's Plutus smart contract language (and underlying EUTxO model) and Hydra interfacing framework, along with the TODA/IP ledgerless blockchain, the TODA asset model, and SingularityNET's Proof of Reputation system.
-A Hypercycle network consists of a population of autonomous agents each owning their own transaction history and accumulating their own reputation, grouped together in rings in which they collaborate to execute consensus mechanisms enabling execution of EUTX-O/Plutus based smart contracts.
-Hypercycle agents are constructed as TODA files, complete with the TODA transaction and cycle trie mechanisms for secure strongly decentralized management of file and network history (the cycle trie being the inspiration for the name "Hypercycle").
-Consensus mechanisms involved in Hypercycle rings may be ledgerless or e.g. based on hierarchically sharded ledgers, depending on the particular requirements.
-The Cardano mainchain is used via the Hydra interface to help provide certain sorts of security guarantees, and for ledger-based long-term backup storage of a selected fraction of on-Hypercycle transactions.
-Brief discussion is given on the particulars of Hypercycle customization to key application areas like swarm AI, rating and reward in media networks, decentralized payments and computer processing, and public/private chain interoperability.
+A novel true p2p ledgerless blockchain implementation of Toda/IP is presented, oriented toward secure, yet inexpensive, high-speed largescale on-chain execution of microservices, especially (but not exclusively) those carrying out AI-related functions.
+This HyperCycle "network" based blockchain can leverage several smart contract language (and underlying UTxO model) and TODA/IP p2p communication protocol for ownerships, the TODA asset model, and SingularityNET's Proof of Reputation system.
+We call it Layer Zero Sub Plus Plus, Layer 0++.
+A HyperCycle network consists of a population of autonomous agents each owning their own transaction history and accumulating their own reputation, grouped together in rings in which they collaborate to execute consensus mechanisms enabling execution of nano transactions based on cryptographic proofs of computation performed in a p2p setting with zero third party dependencies.
+HyperCycle agents are constructed as specific TODA files/packets (Sato-Servers), complete with the TODA transaction and cycle trie mechanisms for secure strongly decentralized management of file and network history (the cycle trie being the inspiration for the name "HyperCycle").
+Consensus mechanisms involved in HyperCycle rings may be ledgerless or e.g. based on hierarchically sharded ledgers, depending on the particular requirements.
+Any ledger can be optionally used but it never depends on the ledgers.
+Some of the usage can be for broadcasting proofs while others for long term global memory, and for ledger-based long-term backup storage of a selected fraction of on-HyperCycle transactions or aggregate of transactions.
+Brief discussion is given on the particulars of HyperCycle customization to key application areas like swarm AI, rating and reward in media networks, decentralized payments and computer processing, and public/private chain interoperability.
 Integration of the OpenCog Hyperon frameworks' MeTTa programming language into Plutus is also envisioned, as a strategy for enabling broad usability via the creation of MeTTa-based DSLs focused on smart contract programming in specific vertical areas.
-Such DSLs may straightforwardly be presented to the user as low or no code frameworks auto-generated from the underlying MeTTa/Plutus code, effectively leveraging the Hypercycle framework behind the scenes.
+Such DSLs may straightforwardly be presented to the user as low or no code frameworks auto-generated from the underlying MeTTa/-Plutus code, effectively leveraging the HyperCycle framework behind the scenes.